Skip to main content

 The Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH attaches great importance to responsible and transparent management of personal data.

-• what data is processed when they visit the website
+• what data is processed when you visit the website.

-• what data is processed when users contact us, subscribe to newsletters or press releases or use other GIZ online services
+• what data is processed when you contact us, subscribe to newsletters or press releases or use other GIZ online services.

-Data processing is the responsibility of the Mitigation Action Facility within Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH.
+The responsible body for data processing is the Mitigation Action Facility within the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH.

 Mitigation Action Facility Address: